-- 18. One Cabinet decision was called in for further consideration during 2017/18.
-The Cabinet decision to approve the disposal of land at De Vigier Avenue, Saffron Walden, was called in by three members, with the meeting taking place in September. - 19.
-Two public speakers made statements along with one of the two ward members, before the committee debated the issue. - 20.
-The committee decided by a majority that no further action be taken on the call-in and therefore the Cabinet's original decision to approve the disposal of the land for planning purposes would come into effect. - 21.
-The committee also wished to advise Cabinet of the need to achieve maximum benefits from the sale of the land by investing capital receipts and to ensure a barrier was maintained between the new development and De Vigier Avenue. - 22.
-Subsequent to the meeting, the Chairman discussed with officers establishing a more formal structure for call in meetings.
-Work on this will be progressed in 2018/19.
+- 11. One Cabinet decision was called in for further consideration during 2017/18.
+The Cabinet decision to approve the disposal of land at De Vigier Avenue, Saffron Walden, was called in by three members, with the meeting taking place in September. - 12.
+Two public speakers made statements along with one of the two ward members, before the committee debated the issue. - 13.
+The committee decided by a majority that no further action be taken on the call-in and therefore the Cabinet's original decision to approve the disposal of the and for planning purposes would come into effect. - 14.
+The committee also wished to advise Cabinet of the need to achieve maximum benefits from the sale of the land by investing capital receipts and to ensure a barrier was maintained between the new development and De Vigier Avenue. - 15.
+Subsequent to the meeting, the Chairman discussed with officers establishing a more formal structure for call in meetings, work that will be progressed in 2018/19.